jenweber/empress-blog-jenweber/content/ember.js-octane-in-five-minutes.md

 Just to be clear, Computed Properties aren't _gone_ from Ember.
 You can keep using them in "Classic" (aka non-Native Class) Components, Controllers, Routes etc. in your app.
 But if you are switching to Native Classes, you have two options for refactoring your computed properties.

-As a first pass, you could use the `@computed` decorator inside your Native:
+As a first pass, you could use the `@computed` decorator inside your Native Class thing:

 ```js
 import { computed } from '@ember/object';